w3c/wai-about-wai/_about/new-work.md

 * **Synchronization Accessibility User Requirements (SAUR)** is a Working Draft.
 Synchronization of multimedia content, especially audio and video, is essential for accessible web-based communication and cooperation.
 To be understandable, media needs to be synchronized to very specific limits.
 [SAUR Draft](https://www.w3.org/TR/saur/) _[APA WG, Research TF]_

 * **How People with Disabilities Use the Web** helps you understand user needs broadly.
-We are updating this resrouce and creating videos to go along with it. [[How People with Disabilities Use the Web]](/people-use-web/) _[EOWG]_
+We're updating this resource and creating new videos to go along with it.
+Previous version: [[How People with Disabilities Use the Web]](/people-use-web/) _[EOWG]_

-* **Cognitive accessibility user requirements** &mdash; Updating documentation on the user needs of people with cognitive and learning disabilities is happening through the Cognitive and Learning Disabilities Accessibility Task Force (COGA).  _[AG WG, COGA TF]_

 ### Teaching Accessibility

 **Curricula on Web Accessibility** is a framework to build your own courses.
 It currently includes modules for foundations for everyone, for developers, and for designers.
-We are currently working on modules for content authors. [[Existing Curricula]](/curricula/), [Content Authors rough draft outline](https://content-author-modules--wai-curricula.netlify.app/curricula/content-author-modules/) _[EOWG]_
+We're currently working on modules for content authors. [[Existing Curricula]](/curricula/), [Content Authors rough draft outline](https://content-author-modules--wai-curricula.netlify.app/curricula/content-author-modules/) _[EOWG]_

 ### Testing Accessibility

-**WCAG 2 Test Rules** (also known as ACT Rules) describe how to test conformance to WCAG success criteria.
-They are primarily for developers of evaluation tools and test methodologies. [[About WCAG 2 Test Rules]](/standards-guidelines/act/rules/about/) _[AG WG, ACT TF]_
+**WCAG 2 Test Rules** (also known as **ACT Rules**) describe how to test conformance to WCAG success criteria.
+They are primarily for developers of evaluation tools and test methodologies.
+We're documenting more. [[About WCAG 2 Test Rules]](/standards-guidelines/act/rules/about/) _[AG WG, ACT TF]_

 ## Coming Soon to a Publication Near You

 The following are just a few of the documents that getting close to publication.
+Q2 is April, May, June.
 To learn about "Candidate Recommendation" (**CR**), "Proposed Recommendation" (**PR**), and other stages, see [How WAI Develops Accessibility Standards through the W3C Process: **Milestones** and Opportunities to Contribute](https://www.w3.org/WAI/standards-guidelines/w3c-process/).

 * **EPUB 3.3** and EPUB Accessibility 1.1 to CR end of March 2022
 * **ARIA 1.2** to PR in Q2 2022